-Please consult with your home department as to any regulations concerning module options.
+Please consult with the Law School as to any regulations concerning language module options.

-You will spend this full academic year abroad, at a designated European University, thereby becoming a participant in the Erasmus+ Exchange programme.
-During this year, students study aspects of the legal system and substantive law of that country taking four modules or equivalent in each semester, resulting in a total credit of 60 ECTS.
+Students studying European Legal Studies will spend this full academic year abroad, at a designated European University, thereby becoming a participant in the Erasmus+ Exchange programme.

 View the full list of course fees